 Before you start on the web development stage of the website rebuild, you should set up a temporary URL or staging platform where you can test your new site design.

-Essentially, a staging site lets you experiment with your website content, functionality and design without interfering with the live website.
+A staging site lets you experiment with your website content, functionality and design without interfering with the live website.
 This means your current website can stay up and running while you work on the rebuild in the background.

 Another benefit of using a staging site is that you can test if the new site design is working as intended before going live.
 This will help eliminate any potential bugs or issues.
 Because nobody wants to launch their new website, only for it to be riddled with bugs and tech issues.
 Ugh.

-Step 10: Develop your site
+Step 10: Build your site

 Now that your design is approved and you’ve set up a staging platform, it’s time to see the new design come together.

 You can now code the new site, turning those wireframes into reality.
 Remember to use the staging platform so you don’t disrupt your current site performance or user experience.

 Web development is complex.
 So, we always recommend building automated testing into any web development project.
 The testing phase lets you verify that everything is working as it should as you go, and protects you from missing errors that pop-up as changes are made in the future.

 Some tests you might want to run include cross-browser functionality, accessibility, and responsiveness.
 You can also set up lighthouse to automatically run on every deploy to ensure you’re getting the best performance every time.
 Putting your redesign through tests means you’re ruling out any potential problems before the site goes live.
 So, don’t forget that all-important testing stage.